Hentioe/qrcode_img.cr/README.md

-# qrcode_img
+# QR Code image

-Generate QR code image
+Saves the QR Code image according to the input string and supports the specified size(estimated)

 ## Installation